BBC-Data-Unit/homelessness-real-figure/README.md

 The homelessness charity Crisis has called for better recording to show the true scale of the problem of rough sleeping.

+The BBC's figures were used in reporting on official homelessness statistics later that week [by The Guardian](https://www.theguardian.com/society/2020/feb/27/questions-raised-as-england-rough-sleeping-figures-show-9-fall) and [by Birmingham Live](https://www.birminghammail.co.uk/news/midlands-news/how-many-homeless-people-were-17819289).

 ## Get the data

 * XLS: [Rough sleeping data provided in responses to FOI requests](https://github.com/BBC-Data-Unit/homelessness-real-figure/blob/master/BBC%20Rough%20sleeping%20FOI%20analysis.xlsx)